Donor Density is Counting Hairs with Macro-lens on Cell Phone

-In this example, the total count is 140 hairs found in 56 Follicular units (or grafts) which means that this person averages 2.5 hairs/follicular unit (or graft).
-As the average Caucasian hair count is 2.1 hairs/follicular unit, this man has 20% more hair in his donor area than an average man.
-This will translate into more than 20% more grafts (logic will be presented another time).
-This means that this man probably has significantly more hair per graft which will translate into more donor grafts for his lifetime and a fuller hair transplant as each graft will have more hair.
-You need to do this calculation for your donor hair.
-If your donor area has 1.7. hairs per follicular unit (or graft) as shown in the second snapshot, then it would mean that your donor supply is not capable of producing a lot of grafts for treating an advanced balding pattern.
-These patients run the risk of a see-through donor area if they get FUE performed with any significant numbers, especially if they have a medium weight or fine hair.
-A competent doctor will put this into perspective for your Personalized Master Plan for your hair loss.
-Every balding man thinking that some day they may get a hair transplant must understand how to do this very simple calculation.
+In this example (photo #1), the total count is 140 hairs found in 56 Follicular units (or grafts) which means that this person averages 2.5 hairs/follicular unit (or graft).
+As the average Caucasian hair count is 2.2 hairs/follicular unit, this means that this man has 20% more hair in his donor area than an average Caucasian man.
+This will translate into more than 20% more grafts (logic will be presented another time) available in the donor area.
+With significantly more hair per graft, it means that over his lifetime, he will have more harvestable grafts to use for hair transplants.
+More grafts leads to a fuller look.
+You need to do this calculation for your donor area (the back and sides of your scalp).
+If your donor area has 1.7. hairs per follicular unit (or graft) as shown in the second patient photo, then it would mean that your donor supply is not capable of producing a lot of grafts for treating an advanced balding pattern.
+These patients run the risk of a see-through donor area if they get FUE performed with any significant numbers, especially if they have a medium-fine or fine hair.

 Reader Comments0